-Figure 1: Fishing zones on Western Mediterranean (Source Pr Scovazzi)
+Figure 1: Fishing zones of the Western Mediterranean (Source Pr Scovazzi)

-Zones of ecological protection
+Zones of Ecological Protection

-Whereas there is no official definition of a zone of ecological protection, such zone can be defined as a zone for marine biodiversity/fisheries conservation and protection of the marine environment.
+Whereas there is no official definition of a zone of ecological protection, it can be defined as a zone for marine biodiversity and fisheries conservation, and the protection of the marine environment.

-One country, namely France has declared an Ecological Zone ("Zone de protection écologique ", ZPE)26 allowing to implement and enforce laws and regulations regarding marine pollution in the zone, in conformity with the UNCLOS, even though no EEZ has been declared.
+One country, namely France, has declared an Ecological Zone ("Zone de protection écologique", ZPE)26 allowing it to implement and enforce laws and regulations regarding marine pollution in the zone, in conformity with the UNCLOS, even though no EEZ has been declared.